uvu-crfs/www/docs/README.md

 Home displays the top lowest usage in a graph for each sensor, based on the Start and End dates

+When a group is currently visiting it will have the visiting groups information as the first group in the leaderboard.

+When an admin is logged in and a group is currently visiting the admin can enter sensor data from this page.

 ### Usage

 Dynamically view leaderboards based on date constraints